aleph2c/miros/doc/zero_to_one.rst

    </p>

    <p>
-   On every terrace, there will be two bouncers a greeter and zero or more bartenders.
+   On every terrace, there will be two bouncers, a greeter and zero or more bartenders.
 There will only be one set of stairs that can be used to enter or exit a pub, and this is where that pub's bouncers will sit.
    </p>